Brown Recluse Spider

 University of Kentucky College of Agriculture

-Many different kinds of spiders live around homes and buildings.
-Most are harmless and in fact are beneficial, because they prey upon flies, crickets and other nuisance insects.
+Many types of spiders live around homes and buildings.
+Most are harmless, and many are beneficial given they prey upon other nuisance insects, like mosquitos or flies.

-One spider in Kentucky that is potentially dangerous is the brown recluse, sometimes referred to as the violin or fiddleback spider because of the violin-shaped marking on its dorsum.
-Although bites are rare, the venom can cause serious wounds and infestations should be taken seriously.
+One spider found in Kentucky and much of the Midwest that is potentially dangerous is the brown recluse.
+It is sometimes referred to as the ‘violin’ or ‘fiddleback’ spider because of the violin-shaped marking on its dorsum.
+Although brown recluse spider bites are rare, the venom can sometimes cause serious wounds and infestations should be taken seriously.

 Distribution and Diagnosis

-The brown recluse spider, Loxosceles reclusa, is found throughout the south central and midwestern United States.
-Infestations in Kentucky are intermittent, becoming more common as one travels westward.
+The brown recluse spider, Loxosceles reclusa, is found throughout the south central and Midwestern United States.
+Infestations in Kentucky are more common as one travels westward.
 Other species of Loxosceles spiders occur in the southwestern U.S. and southern California, but the brown recluse is the most notable and widespread.
-Recluse spiders are rare outside their native range and are widely over-reported.
+Recluse spiders are rare outside their native range.
+In general, these spiders are widely over-reported and less common than perceived.
 Occasionally, one or a few spiders may be transported to a non-native area in boxes or furnishings, but infestations seldom become established.

-Distribution of the brown recluse spider (dark shading) and other species of Loxosceles spiders in the U.S. (light shading) (adapted from distribution map of R. Vetter, Univ.
+Fig. 2: Distribution of the brown recluse spider (dark shading) and other species of Loxosceles spiders in the U.S. (light shading) (adapted from distribution map of R. Vetter, Univ.
 Calif.
-Riverside)
+Riverside).

-A more definitive diagnostic feature is the eye pattern -- brown recluses have a semi-circular arrangement of 6 eyes in 3 groups of 2 while most other spiders have 8 eyes.
-Seeing this feature clearly requires a good quality hand lens.
+A more definitive diagnostic feature is the eye pattern -- brown recluses have a semi-circular arrangement of six eyes (three groups of two) while most other spiders have 8 eyes.
+Seeing this feature requires a good quality hand lens.
 Many harmless brown spiders are mistaken for the brown recluse, so it is prudent to have specimens confirmed by an entomologist or knowledgeable pest control firm.